miinseo324/miinseo324/README.md

 ### Hi! there :baby_chick:
 #### My name is Minseo Park! 🐥

-- 👩‍🎓 I'm majoring in civil-Engineering and Software Venture at Chung-Ang University(CAU).
+- 👩‍🎓 I'm majoring in civil-Engineering and Software Venture in Chung-Ang University(CAU).
 - 👩‍💻 Please visit my personal homepage ([here](https://miiiiinseo.notion.site/MINSEO-PARK-f2fac2e592ba43a5aef76e0189ab2acc))
 	- :computer: If you click this page, you can know who I am and my activity about dev.
 - If you are interested in me, please don't hesitate to send the email below. :blush: